w3c/wai-curricula/content/content-author/structure.md

 Students should be able to:

-* explain how proper heading hierarchy enables users to identify and navigate the different content sections
+* explain how proper heading hierarchies enables users to identify and navigate the different content sections
 * provide proper heading hierarchies that enable users to identify and navigate the different content sections
 * write descriptive and meaningful heading text based on the heading purpose
 * describe the accessibility considerations when changing the default visual appearance of headings, including: